 - If the company is trying to solve the right set of problems, then it can create an environment that is challenging to top talent, and is able to provide these talents top of the market salaries and bonuses.

 - We look for these top talents wherever they may be.
 We are not limited to geography, race, or religion.
-In fact, some of Spark's top contributing employees today are based outside of our main office in Israel.
+In fact, some of Hola's top contributing employees today are based outside of our main office in Israel.

 We look for people that: